 If there’s not a perfect match for your business, just choose the closest option.
 You can enter up to 3 business categories, helping to narrow in on the key functions of your business.

-4. Add Imagery: Now you’ve got to bring some life to your Business Page.
+Next, it’s time to get a little creative and make your brand shine.
 As with your personal Facebook page, you’ll upload a profile picture and also a cover photo that will serve as the hero image for the page.

 For your profile picture, you can use any image that represents your business and branding.
 The most popular route is to use your logo for the profile picture.